ctp-eos/ctp-eos/README.md

 ### WHAT IS CTP ENERGY? *(that the CTP-EOS is named after)*

-- CTP Energy is/are the TOTAL CTP forces that comprise ALL domains of all non-physical and physical realities *(of ALL CTP-existences)*.
+- CTP Energy is/are the TOTAL CTP forces that comprise ALL domains of all non-physical and physical realities *(of ALL C/P-existences)*.
 - CTPSci is the science of consciousness, itself.
 - CTPSci is the science and study of non-physical Conscious or C-energy, the C-domain, and future revolutionary applications of the CTP Energy Cycle™.